polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     -   Set DisableStrictNameChecking to 1

-1. From a Remote Desktop session to s03-di-0, start SAP Software Provisioning Manager by double-clicking **sapinst.exe** in the **swpm** folder in the source media.
+1. Within the Remote Desktop session to s03-di-0, copy the SAP NetWeaver intallation media to a local drive and then start SAP Software Provisioning Manager by double-clicking **sapinst.exe** in the **swpm** folder.

     ![Screenshot of sapinst.exe](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image23.png)